dizzweb-GmbH/dizzbase/README.md

 ## Configuration of the backend server

+Install the module locally ```npm install dizzbase``` to ensure the module can load auxilliary files at runtime.

 Configure the database access in the .env file of your Node.js project, for example:

    POSTGRES_USER=postgres
    POSTGRES_PASSWORD=postgres